 - Lakeside Pizzeria Dining for two

-- A bottle of local wine
+- A selection of 4 local craft beers

 - A bag of locally roasted coffee